rust-lang/reference/src/linkage.md

 r[link.unwinding.prohibited]
 If a Rust artifact is potentially unwinding, then all its crates must be built with the `unwind` [panic strategy].
+Otherwise, unwinding can cause undefined behavior.

 > [!NOTE]
+> If you are using `rustc` to link, these rules are enforced automatically.
 > If you are *not* using `rustc` to link, you must take care to ensure that unwinding is handled consistently across the entire binary.
 Linking without `rustc` includes using `dlopen` or similar facilities where linking is done by the system runtime without `rustc` being involved.
 >
 > This can only happen when mixing code with different [`-C panic`] flags, so most users do not have to be concerned about this.